Learning objective

 Materials

-- Place sheets of the butcher's paper around the room with the following 8 headings:
+- 8 pieces of butcher’s paper with the following titles:

 - Positive things my friends have influenced me to do.